ohynderi/EpMonitoring/README.md

 The script handles following two issues:
 1. It was noticed that the SSL client doesnt always close properly.
 When this happens, the processes started by the startct commands keep running, preventing any new connection and hence subsequent tests to fail…
 To work around this, prior testing a site, the script checks if the SSL client is still running and kill when it does.
-When this happens, following is being logged
+When this happens, following is being logged:

 ```
 =2018-11-14 05:18:59,316 - __main__ - CRITICAL - Ps java with pid 52877 was found to be running...